Victor Jeman Academy

 <class 'int'>

-type() is especially useful when you are debugging and not sure what kind of data a variable holds.
+type() earns its keep when you are debugging and you are not sure what kind of data a variable is actually holding.

 Traversing lists with while